helske/bssm/README.md

 bssm 1.1.6 (Release date: )
 ==============
+   * Cleaned codes and added more comprehensive tests in line with pkgcheck tests.
+This resulted in finding and fixing multiple bugs:
    * Fixed a bug in EKF-based particle filter which returned filtered estimates also in place of one-step ahead predictions.
-   * Cleaned codes and added more comprehensive tests in line with pkgcheck tests.
+   * Fixed a bug which caused an error in suggest_N for nlg_ssm.
+   * Fixed a bug which caused incorrect sampling of smoothing distribution for ar1_lg model when predicting past or when using simulation smoother.
+   * Fixed a bug which caused an error when predicting past values in multivariate time series case.

 bssm 1.1.4 (Release date: 2021-04-13)
 ==============